November 9, 2020 // By Rockford Lhotka

-You may have heard that Microsoft is launching .NET 5 in November 2020.
+You may have heard that Microsoft is launching .NET 5 this week.
 Are you ready?
 Let us tell you what to expect and how to prepare.

 When .NET 5 launches in November 2020, it will produce two runtimes: CoreCLR and mono.
 CoreCLR will extend .NET Core 3 to encompass the features of .NET Framework and mono; mono will continue to exist so developers can choose to target either it or CoreCLR.

-Developers should be working to get as much of their code to target .NET Standard 2.0 (and 2.1 when available) as possible, as this is the path to achieve maximum portability and cross-platform flexibility.
+Developers should be working to get as much of their code to target .NET Standard 2.0 as possible, as this is the path to achieve maximum portability and cross-platform flexibility.